Music Swap Lab

 Both sides benefit from these mutual exchanges: the pupils are not the only ones to learn from the Kammerphilharmonie professionals – the musicians, too, gain insights into the lives of today’s youngsters, broaden their musical horizons and ›ground‹ themselves when they ›return home‹ to the school from their many concert tours around the world.

-The shared daily encounters and visits often give rise to new ideas or projects, which the pupils and musicians then develop together or which are incorporated into already existing Future Lab formats.
+The shared daily encounters stand for themselves, without following specific intensions in the first place.
+Yet, in many cases they do give rise to new ideas or projects, which the pupils and musicians then develop together or which are incorporated into already existing Future Lab formats.

 Showtime Comes to School

 There aren’t many singer-songwriters who can draw on a world-class orchestra to accompany their stage show – and the few that there are attend the Bremen East Comprehensive School!
 In the show series ›Melody of Life‹, children and adolescents present their own songs to a large audience and give an insight into what moves them.
 What does it sound like?
 Different every time: sometimes contemplative, sometimes in love and always inspiring!